carpentries-incubator/docker-introduction/_episodes/07-docker-image-examples.md

 In this [Jekyll Website example](../_extras/e02-jekyll-lesson-example), you can practice rendering this lesson website on your computer using Jekyll in a Docker container.
 Rendering the website in a container avoids a complicated software installation; instead of installing Jekyll and all the other tools needed to create the final website, all the work can be done in the container.
+Additionally, when you no longer need to render the website, you can easily and cleanly remove the software from your computer.

 ## GitHub Actions Example